Very few modern mothers see their role as “just a mother” these days.

-I’ve been working with hundreds of busy moms around the world for years and what they keep telling me is this: “I just want to be present for my kids.”
+I’ve been working with hundreds of busy moms around the world for years and what they all want a little bit of doing and being in their lives.

 Yes.
 Me, too.

-I analyzed all of my best Abundant Mama case studies and watched what was working for them — and myself.
+I analyzed all of my best Abundant Mama client stories and watched what was working for them — and myself.

 What does it mean to be a highly effective mom?